arugyani/shopIQ/backend/src/readme.md

 Controllers process the incoming requests, interact with models to retrieve or modify data, and decide how to respond to the client (e.g., rendering a view or returning JSON data).
 They help to keep the route definitions clean and focused on routing rather than on business logic.

 ## Routes
 Routes define the endpoints at which requests can be received and how those requests should be handled.
 Each route can have one or more handler functions, which are executed when the route is matched.
-Routes are defined by associating HTTP methods (such as GET, POST, PUT, DELETE, etc.) with URL paths, along with the logic to execute when those routes are hit.
+Routes are defined by associating HTTP methods (such as `GET`, `POST`, `PUT`, `DELETE`, etc.) with URL paths, along with the logic to execute when those routes are hit.

 ## Services
 Services typically contain modules or classes that define the business logic of your application.
 The purpose of the services folder is to encapsulate the core functionalities and business rules of your application.